ericleite/md-encyclopedia/3-border-right-color.md

-# border-left-color
+# border-right-color

-A CSS property that specifies the color of the left border.
+A CSS property that specifies the color of the right border of an element.

-The border-left-color property is used to change the color of an element's left border.
+The border-right-color property is used to change the color of the right border of an element.

 ## Syntax